timescale/docs/promscale/quick-start.md

 # Promscale quick start
 You can use Docker Compose to easily run Promscale in an isolated environment built with Docker containers.
-This quick-start guide demonstrates how to use Compose to set up and run Promscale as a single data store for your metrics and traces with full Prometheus and OpenTelemetry support.
+This quick start guide demonstrates how to use Compose to set up and run Promscale as a single data store for your metrics and traces with full Prometheus and OpenTelemetry support.
 It also includes some additional pre-configured tooling for you to get familiar with additional Promscale functionality, such as performance monitoring and